 Do a narrow hem stitch along the lower edge of the neck facing piece to clean finish and prevent fraying edges.
 Put facing aside.

+As an added touch, we added a decorative fabric loop to each of the pockets.
+This is totally optional so only add if you wish (this step is not included in the PDF sewing pattern).
+Cut two strips of fabric (along the selvedge of the fabric) about 6″ long.
 Fold the selvedge strips in half to form a 3” loop and align the cut edges with the center of the pocket edge.
 Baste stitch in place.

 Align the pocket facing with the top edge of the pocket and sew together.
 Understitch the seam.
 Clean finish the pocket facing edge with a narrow double turn hem.